smartzplatform/ethmoneybox/tutorial/create_new_truffle_project.md

     (cd node_modules/truffle/ && npm install solc@0.4.22)

-thruffle version still shows 0.4.23, but pragma solidity ^0.4.23; will work, showing that solc 0.4.22 is used.
+truffle version still shows 0.4.23, but pragma solidity ^0.4.23; will work, showing that solc 0.4.22 is used.

 Create boilerplate truffle project. truffle init creates some kind of shit structure for now, so do it by hands: